moose-c/Hyde-Platform/README.md

 ### Mind map of components
 The following image summarizes all components of the final Hyde Portal.

-**From here on!
-Improve**
 ![Mind map](images/Structure.jpg)

 Here, the different types of data that are visualised each have their own chain through which they are displayed, and how they are combined into a single website is also shown.

-## Text files
+## static files
+On the left, the path to expose the .txt, .png and .zip files from the HYDE model is explained.
+### .txt files
-On the left, the path to expose the .txt files from the HYDE model is explained.
-Each indicator has one text file, which contains information for each country and year that was modelled.
+For the .txt files, each indicator has one text file, which contains information for each country and year that was modelled.
 The data from this .txt files will be stored in a postgres database, which has the following structure: \
 For any indicator, there is one table which looks as follows
 | | bce_10000 | bce_9000 | ... | ce_2017 |
 | --- | --- | --- | --- | --- |